ai4os/ai4-docs/source/howtos/develop/dashboard.rst

     * In other systems, sometimes ``python3-dev`` is needed (``apt install python3-dev``).

 Now you can start adding your AI model code inside ``<project-name>/<project-name>``.

-.. admonition:: 💡 Do you need help to code?
-   :class: info

-   Use our :ref:`AI4OS LLM assistant <reference/llm:Use it as a code assistant with VScode>` to help you develop faster.
-   It's directly integrated in VScode through the `Continue.dev <https://www.continue.dev/>`__ extension.

 Integrating with the DEEPaaS API